alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 This means that globally, **unless you override this setting**, binaries normally made available by python 3 or python 2, will default to using python 3.7.5 first and 2.7.16 if they can't be found.
 So the `python` command, and the `python3` command will both point to 3.7.5, and the `python2` command will point to 2.7.16.
 The same logic applies to the `pip`, `pip3`, and `pip2` commands.

 A really awesome feature of pyenv is that you can locally override python versions on a per-directory basis, using the `pyenv local` command, which just adds your python version to a file `.python-version` in the current directory[^3].
-Whenever you are in a directory with a `.python-version` file, or any parent directory contains a `.python-version` file, the settings from that `.python-version` file will supercede your global pyenv version settings.
+Whenever you are in a directory with a `.python-version` file, or any parent directory contains a `.python-version` file, the settings from that `.python-version` file will supersede your global pyenv version settings.

-For even more local work, you can use `pyenv shell` to override the python version in only the *current shell* and its decendents.
+For even more local work, you can use `pyenv shell` to override the python version in only the *current shell* and its descendants.

 ## Virtual Environments

 [pyenv][] provides a way to install different python *versions*, but it doesn't isolate python environments (ignore the "env" in the name).
 If we start or work on two separate projects, both of which we develop against python 3.7.5, we'll need some way to keep the requirements of those projects separate.
-This is good both because different projects might have requirements which conflict, and because its good to isolate your project and ensure that you are testing it against *only* the required dependencies, not silently introducting other dependencies into your workspace.
+This is good both because different projects might have requirements which conflict, and because its good to isolate your project and ensure that you are testing it against *only* the required dependencies, not silently introducing other dependencies into your workspace.

 The traditional ways of managing virtual environments are *fine*, but they don't integrate with `pyenv`, and so don't respect the handy `.python-version` file used to set local python versions.
 I find this integration is critical to my python workflow.
 I really dislike having to remember to *activate* and *deactivate* a python environment when I start or stop working on a project.
 I'd rather just have that environment *just work* when I'm in a project directory.